MBrunoStem/regex-tutorial/gist-template.md

 ```
 ([a-z0-9_\.-]+)
 ```
 These set up the parameters of what's expected before the "@" in the email address.
+It will accept any letter a to z, any number 0 to 9, underscores, periods, and dashes.
 ```
 ([\da-z\.-]+)
 ```
 These set up the parameters of what's expected after the "@" in the email address, but before the "." in the email.
+It will accept any digit, any letter a to z, periods, and dashes.
 ```
 ([a-z\.]{2,6})
 ```
 These set up the parameters of what's expected after the "." in the email address.
+It will accept any letter a to z or periods, and the Quantifier at the end ensures there will be 2 to 6 characters in this group.

 ### Bracket Expressions